Ford Fairlane (Americas): Sixth generation (1968–1969)

 A redesign was introduced for the 1968 model year, and continued the similarity to the Ford Galaxie series.
 The wheelbase remained at 116 in, but it grew in other dimensions.
 They were about four inches (102 mm) longer and 200 lb heavier than the cars they replaced.
 A fastback Sportsroof model was introduced in the Fairlane 500 series, as well as a more luxurious Torino model at the top of the intermediate range, contributing 172,083 of the Fairlane's 371,787 units sold that year.

 In a cost-saving decision, the station wagons carried over the 1966-67 bodies from the cowl back.
 The Ranch Wagon model name was deleted; Fairlane wagons had either the base or the 500 trim.
 Base hardtop sales more than doubled, to 44,683 units.

-The base engine was the 200 CID I6, with several optional V8s.
-Early production 1968 base V8 Fairlanes were equipped with the two-barrel 289 CID, while later units came with the 302 CID.
+The base engine was the 200 CID six, with several optional V8s.
+Early production 1968 base V8 Fairlanes were equipped with the two-barrel 289 CID, while later units came with the 302 CID unit.
 The GTs were part of the Torino range, with the 302 CID V8 standard, with optional engines being the 390 CID V8 in two- and four-barrel versions.
 The 390 four-barrel was supplanted mid-year as the top performance engine by the 428 CID Cobra Jet, developing 335 bhp.
 There was also a 428 CID Super Cobra Jet.
 For 1969, the Fairlane 500, Ranchero, and Torino GT/GTA were also offered with the new 351W CID with a two-barrel producing 250 HP and only in the Torino GT/GTA the 351W four-barrel with 290 HP could be ordered.

 The Ranchero coupe utility body style was available in standard, 500, and GT versions.

 The Cobra was introduced in 1969 as a competitor for Plymouth's Road Runner.
 Basic models featured the 302 CID V8 and three-speed manual transmission as standard.
 Options included the 390 CID and two 428 CID V8s.
 The Cobras had a standard 428 CID V8 rated at 335 bhp, while options included bucket seats, hood scoop, clock, tachometer, power disc brakes, and 4.30:1 rear axle gearing.
 "Regular" Fairlanes and Rancheros continued, all with bucket-seat options.